Build multi-modal AI applications using our new open-source Vision AI SDK.

 • Android Video Samples: Provides a collection of samples that utilize modern Android tech stacks and Stream Video SDK for Kotlin and Compose.

-• WhatsApp Clone Compose: WhatsApp clone project demonstrates modern Android development built with Jetpack Compose and Stream Chat/Video SDK for Compose.
+• WhatsApp Clone Compose: The WhatsApp clone project demonstrates modern Android development built with Jetpack Compose and Stream Chat/Video SDK for Compose.

-• Twitch Clone Compose: Twitch clone project demonstrates modern Android development built with Jetpack Compose and Stream Chat/Video SDK for Compose.
+• Twitch Clone Compose: The Twitch clone project demonstrates modern Android development built with Jetpack Compose and Stream Chat/Video SDK for Compose.

 • Meeting Room Compose: A real-time meeting room app built with Jetpack Compose to demonstrate video communications.